liumichael/facecard/deliverables/iteration-03.plan.md

 * Eric is responsible for developing features like add members to a group along with Bryan, show group members in the group, show shared decks in the group, and display group name on the group page.
 He is also responsible for doing the voice-over for the video.

-* Chris is responsible for developing the abilty to fetch and add announcements to a group, populate members in a group, and delete decks.
+* Chris is responsible for developing the ability to fetch and add announcements to a group, populate members in a group, and delete decks.
 She is also responsible for writing the script for the video along with Zhen.

 #### Events